Primer on Python for Finance

 To get started coding, start your code editor or IDE.
 For example, with JupyterLab either click the app or from a terminal (or cmd on Windows) simply type jupyter lab (and a browser window will pop up).
 A Jupyter notebook is an environment where you can write code and interactively evaluate its output.
 This feature is very convenient for exploratory analysis.
 Now you are ready to start using Python from within JupyterLab.

-To see the versions of Python and the installed packages just type !pip list or !conda list on a Jupyter notebook and press SHIFT+ENTER.
+To see the versions of Python and the installed libraries just type !pip list or !conda list on a Jupyter notebook and press SHIFT+ENTER.
 Alternatively, type pip list or conda list in a terminal window and press ENTER.

 # we need to import it first and then we can use it: